sigia-com/slgl/README.md

 ### Introduction

 The purpose of SLGL (Smart Limpid Graph Ledger) is to provide smart contract functionality on top of AWS QLDB so that they can be trusted by everyone, not just by the AWS account owner.
-This repository contains source code which can be used to create a full AWS stack with a fully functional solution.
+This repository contains source code that can be used to create a full AWS stack with a fully functional solution.

-To achieve the smart contract part, SLGL delivers a web service which allows to create nodes and link/unlink them.
-A node can be linked to another node’s anchor, and every anchor can define conditions which need to be met when linking.
+To achieve the smart contract part, SLGL delivers a web service that allows creating nodes and link/unlink them.
+A node can be linked to another node’s anchor, and every anchor can define conditions that need to be met when linking.
 By properly defining a set of nodes and its anchors it is possible to model a smart contract.

 To achieve the trust part:
 1. the project is open source and includes both scripts to build the AWS stack and source code of all the AWS lambdas
-2. every significant release will be verified by a trusted organization, which certifies that actual code is working as we describe it here
+2. every significant release will be verified by a trusted organization, which certifies that the actual code is working as we describe it here
 3. users deploying SLGL on their AWS account are advised to widely provide access to the "audit" IAM role, preferably this access should be easily available for everyone using that SLGL
 4. it is advised for an AWS account owner not to use root access and use IAM roles for different functions instead; every root login is reported and can be seen in the audit mode
 5. highly certified AWS QLDB is used as a blockchain database, and QLDB journal is published in a publicly available and replicable S3 bucket within an average of 5 minutes